ALEX-JX17/Api-JWT-Authentication/README.md

     requiere "securerandom"     #to use bcrypt
     has_secure_password         #to encrypt the pass

-To add the hability to encode and decode a json web token we'll create a
+To add the ability to encode and decode a json web token we'll create a
     json_web_token.rb
-file in the controllers - concerns directory.
+file in the controllers/concerns directory.
 Once we had created this functions, we'll need a function that let us to autheticate and for this example we will add it in the applicaction_controller.rb file.

-Now it is necessary to hace a controller for authenticate us.
+Now it is necessary to have a controller for authenticate us. we'll generate a new controller:
+    authentication_controller.rb
+and inside we'll add a login function